-With most data stored digitally today, you need to know how to protect your data.
+With so much data stored digitally today, you need to know how to protect your data.
 The last thing you want is identity theft or loss of data.

 The software scrambles your data making it almost impossible for anyone to read.
 This protects data stored on your computer, and any data you send over the internet.
-And this encrypted unreadable format is typically called “ciphertext”.
+This encrypted unreadable data format is typically called “ciphertext”.

-2. Back up your data on an external drive
+2. Back up data on an external drive

 Create duplicate copies of your data in case you lose a device, or if a device fails.
 I always back up my data on separate hard drives.
-Then, I store the hard drives somewhere safe.
+Then, I store the hard drives in safe places.

 I’ve used hard drives from most major manufacturers, and you can’t go wrong with any of them.
 Usually, the best choice comes down to price.
-The following are some of the drives I own and I haven’t had issues with:
+The following are some of the drives I’ve owned and operated without issues: